Limitless-Dreamer/themetalogician/Answering-the-Major-Philosophical-Questions-Q&A-1.md

 ### **1. Existence and Reality**

 - What is the meaning of life?
-     - The meaning of life is to be satisficed and make others satisficed.
+     - The meaning of life is to be satisficed(happy) and make others satisficed(happy).

 ------------
 - Does God exist?